charmfinance/cube-protocol/README.md

 # Cube tokens

-An implementation of decentralized leveraged tokens.
+Decentralized leveraged tokens.

-Implemements a parimutuel pool where users can deposit ETH to mint cube tokens and burn them to withdraw ETH.
-The cube token represents a share of the pool and the share percentage is adjusted by the pool continuously as the price of the underlying asset changes.

-Cube tokens such as cubeBTC approximately track `BTC price ^ 3`, while inverse cube tokens such as invBTC approximately track `1 / BTC price ^ 3`.
+Cube tokens such as cubeBTC approximately track `P ^ 3`, while inverse cube tokens such as invBTC approximately track `1 / P ^ 3`, where P is the price of BTC.

-This code isn't ready.
-Please do not use in production.
+Users can deposit ETH into a pool to mint cube tokens and later burn them to withdraw their ETH.
+If BTC goes up by 1%, cubeBTC's share of the pool will go up by around 3% and invBTC's pool share will go down by 3%.
+The pool shares are then normalized to sum to 100%.

 ### Owner and guardian privileges